Master of Science Degree in Criminal Justice

 1

-A maximum of 15 hours can be taken at the 500-level.
+Any and all CJ 500/600-level courses will be applied towards the MSCJ degree, with a maximum of 15 hours of 500-level courses allowed.
 Students are not permitted to receive credit for a 500-level course if they received credit for the comparable senior-level undergraduate course.
 Up to six hours of electives may be taken outside the Department of Politics, Justice, Law, and Philosophy with prior approval from the Department Politics, Justice, Law, and Philosophy.

 2

-Students choosing the Thesis Option must complete a minimum of 6 semester hours of Thesis (CJ 695), in addition to 9 semester hours of core and 15 additional semester hours of 500-600 level criminal justice electives.
+Students must take CJ 645 and pass it with a B or better, before enrolling in CJ 695.
+Students choosing the Thesis Option must complete a minimum of 6 semester hours of Thesis (CJ 695), in addition to 9 semester hours of core and 12 additional semester hours of 500-600 level criminal justice electives.

 3